anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is the neglect of timely repair that makes rebuilding necessary.
+Quote: We will develop and cultivate the liberation of mind by lovingkindness, make it our vehicle, make it our basis, stabilize it, exercise ourselves in it, and fully perfect it.

-By: Richard Whately
+By: The Buddha